Duduzzing/Computer-Science/README.md

 Assignment

 ```
-Not the best way, but works
+Not the best way, but it works
 ```